K-D-Gallagher/eye-patterning/README.md

 ## Ommatidial lattice annotation - row annotation

 Similar to column identity, we can also define rows of ommatidia as being perpendicular to the morphogenetic furrow.
-Here, we demonstrate how to color in R-cells according to their row identity within the ommatidial lattice.
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to color in R-cells according to their row identity within the ommatidial lattice.

 ![ommatidial_lattice_row_annotation_example](github_media/rows.gif)